BillyBadBoy/lam/docs/MutualRecursion.md

 *Thus we can easily combine a list of expressions into a single expression and recover them later using an appropriate accessor.
 Obviously this approach can be applied to lists of any fixed finite length*

 -----
-Returning to our problem, begin by combining the definitions of `IsEven` and `IsOdd` into a 2 element list called `F`:
+Returning to our problem, begin by combining the definitions of `IsEven` and `IsOdd` into a 2 element list called `F`.
+The 1st element of `F` is the definition of`IsEven` and the 2nd element of `F` is the definition of `IsOdd`:
 ````haskell
 F = λ f . f (λn.(IsZero n) True (IsOdd (Pred n)))  (λn.(IsZero n) False (IsEven (Pred n)))
              ^^^^^^^^^^^^^^IsEven^^^^^^^^^^^^^^^    ^^^^^^^^^^^^^^IsOdd^^^^^^^^^^^^^^^^^^
 ````
-The 1st element of `F` is the definition of`IsEven` and the 2nd element of `F` is the definition of `IsOdd`.
+Notice that the definition of `F` still includes explicit references to `IsEven` and `IsOdd` which we need to remove.

 As noted in the aside above, the elements of list `F` can be retrieved using accessors, giving:
 ````text
 IsEven = F (λ x y . x)      // 1st element of F
 IsOdd  = F (λ x y . y)      // 2nd element of F